Related News Real Estate Entrepreneurs

 Responses

-1. In the case of llc the owner is the company.
-In the case of a lawsuit, it is possible to repay up to the amount of its assets - that is, the house.
-If the account is the company's account what is in it should be hers alone (the fruits of the lease, etc.).
-Since what is in the account is part of the company's property, it will also be in danger of seizure in case of need for repayment.
-If there are funds unrelated to the company this is a problem because it will be difficult to color the money and all the funds are exposed.
-If the account is your private, and not under the company, it will be more difficult to get your hands on the funds in case of an attempt to repay the company's assets, although it is possible that the person who sued (and won) will prove that it is actually the company's (financial) assets.
-It will be examined substantively and informally.
-This is very rude of course and not in place of individual advice.
+1. In the case of an LLC, the owner is the company.
+In the event of a lawsuit, you can be repaid up to the amount of its assets – that is, the house.
+If the account is a company account, what is in it should be its only (the fruits of the rental, etc.).
+Since what is in the account is part of the company's property, it will also be at risk of seizure in the event of a need to repay.
+If there are funds there that are not related to the company, this is a problem because it will be difficult to color the money and all the funds are exposed.
+If the account is yours privately, and not under the company, it will be more difficult to get your hands on the funds in the event of an attempt to be repaid from the company's assets, although it is possible that the person who sued (and won) will prove that in fact these are the company's assets (money) or that in fact your private account belongs to the company.
+This will be examined substantively and not informally.
+This is very roughly of course and not in place of individual advice.

-2. To the best of my knowledge, only if there is a complete separation between the activities of the LLC and the private conduct and / or other LLCs, can it be said that the other assets that are not registered on that LLC are indeed "protected".
+2. As far as I understand, only if there is complete separation between the LLC's activities and the private conduct and/or other LLCs, can it be said that the remaining assets not registered with that LLC are indeed "protected."

-If there is a bank account to which funds are transferred from different LLC or money in the account is used for personal / private expenses, all assets are exposed.
+If there is a bank account into which funds are transferred from various LLCs or the money in the account is used for personal/private expenses, all assets are exposed.